jfvega/cse15l-lab-reports/lab2.md

       arr[arr.length-i-1]= temp;
     }
   }`
-- **Why it works now: It works now because in the for loop we had to divide the array by two since we want the middle to tsay the same.
-Then I needed to set it as a variable so i made the new variable temp.
+- **Why it works now: It works now because in the for loop we had to divide the array by two since we want the middle to stay the same.
+Then I needed to set it as a variable so I made the new variable temp.
 In the lat line  I made sure the element stayed in the middle and made the variable equal to temp.**

 ## Part 3: What I learned